Hall contends at first women's major of 2022

 |Full leadearboardLive commentary on BBC Radio 5 Live Sports Extra from 22:00 BST on Saturday and Sunday

-England's Georgia Hall produced a four-under-par opening round to sit two off the lead at the first womens' major of the year - the Chevron Championship.
+England's Georgia Hall produced a four under par opening round to sit two off the lead at the first women's major of the year - the Chevron Championship.

-The 25-year-old - a one-time major winner - was bogey-free at Mission Hills Country Club in California.
+The 25-year-old, who won the 2018 Women's Open, was bogey-free at Mission Hills Country Club in California.

-Her mark of four under leaves her two shots off American Jennifer Kupcho and Australia's Minjee Lee, who co-lead.
+She is two shots behind American Jennifer Kupcho and Australia's Minjee Lee, with defending champion Patty Tavatanakit in third on five under.

-"I know I have one major under my belt, but I do want a little bit more," said Lee.
+"I have one major under my belt, but I want a little bit more," said Lee.

-Lee, 25, won her first major at the Evian Championship last year and added: "I just think I have a little bit more belief in myself and my game, so I can be a little bit more comfortable just hitting the shots."
+The 25-year-old, who won her first major at the Evian Championship last year, added: "I just think I have a little bit more belief in myself and my game, so I can be a little bit more comfortable just hitting the shots."

 'Everything was wrong'

-Thailand's Patty Tavatanakit, the defending champion at Mission Hills, sits alone in second place on five under, while a group of six including Hall and New Zealand's Lydia Ko - the world number three - are tied on four under.
+Hall, who won last month's Saudi Ladies International, is among a group of six that includes New Zealand's world number three Lydia Ko.

-Hall, who won her major at the British Open in 2018, would become the first British winner of the event and only the fifth European victor if she can build on an excellent start and fight off a field that includes nine of the world's top 10.
+She would become the first British winner of the event and only the fifth European victor if she can build on an excellent start and beat a field that includes nine of the world's top 10, with only Nelly Korda missing out after the discovery of a blood clot.

-Her round almost included a hole in one on her 17th hold of the day and she said: "I finished my round and the camera guy said it went in the hole and came back out.
+Her round almost included a hole in one on her 17th hole of the day and she said: "I finished my round and the camera guy said it went in the hole and came back out.

 "I'm just playing good golf and feel I'm in a good place.
 I'm just really enjoying competing."